Dkranc/easybiz/content/pages/index.md

         subtitle: 'Sarah M., E-commerce Manager'
         text: >
-          Contact us today to see how we can help you take your e-commerce business to the next level
+          Contact us today to see how we can help you take your e-commerce business to the next level.
         image:
           url: /images/person-placeholder-light.png
           altText: Maria Walters